The High Chaparral

 Born in Connecticut, Kent McCray developed his skills nationally, having majored in Theater Arts at the Julius Hart College of Music before moving on to be the only pupil of the legendary Dr. Nagy (formerly of Yale).
 He began his career at NBC in 1951 with work on the Colgate Comedy Hour during television’s Golden Age.
 He later worked on The Red Skelton Show, The Ralph Edwards Show, and This is Your Life.
 He also worked as an associate producer with Bob Hope, accompanying the comedian on many of his overseas USO trips to entertain the troops.
 Kent McCray has worked in all phases of filmmaking: production, post-production, scoring, and supervising the scoring and dubbing sessions.

-McCray joined Bonanza as Associate Producer and then went on to produce The High Chaparral.
+McCray joined Bonanza in 1962 as Unit Production Manager and then went on to produce The High Chaparral.
 He ran Michael Landon’s production team for Little House on the Prairie at the behest of Mr. Landon.
 He later produced Movies of the Week: The Loneliest Runner, Killing Stone and two seasons of the NBC series, Father Murphy.
 Other activity included the feature film Sam’s Son, the Emmy nominated Where Pigeons Go to Die and the CBS/Columbia pilot Us.
 After Michael Landon’s death, Kent and his partner/wife, Susan McCray, produced the highly acclaimed tribute to Michael Landon, Memories with Laughter and Love.
-He is also Co-Partner and Co-Executive Producer of Adobespaceship Productions.
+He was also Co-Partner and Co-Executive Producer of Adobespaceship Productions.

 William F. Claxton